Irissexo/Navie_src/README.md

 Me😎 - its simple!!11!!!!!!1!!!1 Just download the repository zip, extract it, and open it with [gamemaker](https://gamemaker.io)

 (it wont work for gamemaker 1.4)

+you dummies(again) - BUT MS.IRISSEXO WHAT CAN I DO WITH ALL OF THIS BIG BRAIN INTELLIGENT CODE????? >:D Me😎 - u can do whatever u want broooo iéié🤪 (this means, modding, uuuuhh modding... just give me credits for the base project okayy?)